Frequently Asked Questions

 Because of bacterial growth, the water should not remain in an unused tub for more than 48 hours.
 Once someone gets into the water, the limit is 24 hours, or whichever comes first.
 We need to balance those facts with the length of time it takes to fill the tub—typically 2-3 tanks of hot water, and 3-5 hours.

-We suggest that first time mamas delivering at home page us when contractions are 6-8 minutes apart.
+We suggest that first time parents delivering at home page us when contractions are 6-8 minutes apart.
 We would like you to page even sooner to avoid rush-hour traffic snarls, if you know your hot water supply isn’t great, if your water has broken, or if your midwife sees signs that suggest a fast labor.
 We can be flexible on the delivery time.
 Occasionally we will leave a tub set up, ready to fill when labor has progressed a bit more.

-We are not allowed to set the tubs up in a hospital before the mama has been admitted.
+We are not allowed to set the tubs up in a hospital before the birthing parent has been admitted.
 We ask that you page when you have been admitted and assigned a room.
 It usually takes 2 – 2.5 hours from the time you page until the tub is ready to use in the hospital.

 The tub should ideally be within 30 feet of a combined hot and cold faucet and a toilet, and within five feet of an electrical outlet to plug in the heater.
 It should be filled with water close to 100 degrees Fahrenheit.
 Although longer hoses may be used, water flow slows and heat is lost with longer hoses.
 A waterbed-style heater helps to maintain water temperature, but it is not intended to quickly heat a tub full of cold water.

 The tub walls are 2 feet high and firm.
 Stepping into and out of the tub is not difficult for most people, and the rigid walls of the tub may be held for support.
-LTN suggests that mothers be assisted.
+LTN suggests that parents be assisted.

 For full service deliveries, full refunds are gladly provided to any client who cancels at least 14 days prior to her due date.
 A client who cancels less than two weeks before her due date, who does not request delivery of a reserved tub, or whose labor prevents us from setting up a tub after arrival, is refunded what they paid less $50.
 If our out-of-pocket expenses for an attempted delivery exceed $50, the refund will reflect the amount paid less the actual out-of-pocket cost.